libremente/PDFMerger/README.md

 # PDFMerger with ANNOTATIONS for PHP

-You created several PDFs files and after merging them with some PDF merger you've lost the hyperlinks in the resulting file?
-By means of this library which exploits a combination of `FPDI + FPDF` and `TCPDF` it's possible to merge and maintain the links!
+You've created several PDF files and after merging them with some PDF merger you've lost the hyperlinks in the resulting file?
+By means of this PHP library which exploits a combination of `FPDI + FPDF` and `TCPDF`, it's possible to merge and maintain the links!

 This modified version uses the following: